hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_trigger_schedule.html.markdown

 ---

-`schedule` supports the following:
+A `schedule` block supports the following:

-* `days_of_month` - (Optional) 	Day of the month on which the trigger runs.
-The value can be specified with a monthly frequency only.
+* `days_of_month` - (Optional) Day(s) of the month on which the trigger is scheduled.
+This value can be specified with a monthly frequency only.

-* `days_of_week` - (Optional) Days of the week the trigger runs.
-The value can be specified only with a weekly frequency.
+* `days_of_week` - (Optional) Days of the week on which the trigger is scheduled.
+This value can be specified only with a weekly frequency.

-* `hours` - (Optional) Hours of the day at which the trigger runs.
+* `hours` - (Optional) Hours of the day on which the trigger is scheduled.

-* `minutes` - (Optional) Minutes of the hour at which the trigger runs.
+* `minutes` - (Optional) Minutes of the hour on which the trigger is scheduled.

-* `monthly_occurrence` - (Optional) Days of the month on which the trigger runs.
-The value can be specified with a monthly frequency only.
-A `monthly_occurrence` block as documented below.
+* `monthly` - (Optional) A `monthly` block as documented below, which specifies the days of the month on which the trigger is scheduled.
+The value can be specified only with a monthly frequency.

 ---

-`monthly_occurrence` supports the following:
+A `monthly` block supports the following:

-* `day` - (Required) The day of the week on which the trigger runs.
-For example, a `monthly_occurrence` property with a day value of `Sunday` means every Sunday of the month.
+* `weekday` - (Required) The day of the week on which the trigger runs.
+For example, a `monthly` property with a `weekday` value of `Sunday` means every Sunday of the month.

-* `occurrence` - (Optional) The occurrence of the specified day during the month.
-For example, a `monthly_occurrence` property with day and occurrence values of `Sunday, -1` means the last Sunday of the month.
+* `week` - (Optional) The occurrence of the specified day during the month.
+For example, a `monthly` property with `weekday` and `week` values of `Sunday, -1` means the last Sunday of the month.

 ## Attributes Reference